aaaventura/code-assignment-11/README.md

 ## How to Run the App

-1. In the terminal, you can clone the Repository with:
+1. You can clone the Repository through git with:
         `bash git clone https://github.com/aaaventura/code-assignment-11`

 2. Change to the directory with:
         `cd code-assignment-11`

-3. Build the docker image on localhost:7775:
+3. Build the docker application into a container image:
+        `docker build -t ventura_ahleeryan-joe_assignment11`

+4. Run the application on localhost:7765:
         `docker run -p 7775:7775 ventura_ahleeryan-joe_assignment11`

-4. To verify your build, open your browser and visit:
+5. To verify your build, open your browser and visit:
     `http://localhost:7775`

     If you are successful in your build, you will see the React logo spinning with `<h1> Codin 1 </h1>` underneath it.